-In the digital camera world there are so many options than when it comes for you to choose, best way to do it is to think first about it’s final scope.
-Will you use it to simply shooting photos for your memories, for social networks – so everyone can see where you’re traveling, or you want to shoot more professional?
+In the digital camera world, there are so many options.
+The best way to do it is to think first about its final scope.
+Will you use it to simply shoot photos for your memories, for social networks – so everyone can see where you’re traveling, or do you want to shoot more professionally?

-Understanding your goal will lead in having the right tool for the right price.
+Understanding your goal will lead to having the right tool for the right price.

 Standard compact camera

-This is usually a small, light and fairly cheap camera, also known as Point and Shoot.
+This is usually a small, light, and reasonably cheap camera known as Point and Shoot.
 It is a basic entry model into the digital photography world.
-Standard compact cameras – see on eBay – are normally fully automatic, in rare cases offer the manual exposure options.
+Standard compact cameras usually are fully automatic.
+In rare cases, offer manual exposure options.

-There are some high-end standard cameras which are really expensive, but offering great picture quality.
-These cameras are only limited by their unchangeable lens and sensor size when it is not a full frame one.
+Some high-end standard cameras are expensive but offer excellent picture quality.
+These cameras are only limited by their unchangeable lens and sensor size when they are not full-frame.

 Zoom compact camera

-The same like the standard camera with the only difference consisting in their zoom capability, can go to 30 x optical zoom or even more.
+Like the standard camera with the only difference in their zoom capability, it can go to 30 x optical zoom or even more.

 Adventure compact camera

-Almost the same with the standard camera, in plus they are waterproof, shock proof and even freeze proof.
-Strong build makes them very good for use in extreme conditions.
-On the other side the limited zoom and exposure options, and having a small sensor leads to poor photo quality.
+A sturdy build makes them very good for use in extreme conditions.
+On the other side, the limited zoom and exposure options and a small sensor lead to poor photo quality.

 Digital single-lens reflex (DSLR)

-This is a huge advantage, being able to use the right lens for the right task.
+This is a considerable advantage, being able to use the right lens for the right task.
 These cameras are usually used by professionals or hobbyists who know what they are doing.
-Having a DSLR does not really mean that your pictures will be great, you need knowledge and lot of training to archive best results.
+Having a DSLR does not mean that your pictures will be great.

 Mirrorless interchangeable lens camera (MILC)

-Great digital cameras, they are similar with the DSLR ones, with some differences:
+Great digital cameras are similar to DSLR ones, with some differences:

-- Size and weight – which is very important when traveling, handling for long time
+- Size and weight – which is very important when traveling, handling for a long time

-- Mirrorless – As the term says, they don’t use a mirror system, the camera does not have an optical mirror or viewfinder, but an electronic one which displays what the camera sensor sees.
-The lack of the moving mirror reduces vibration which may result in blurred pictures.
+- Mirrorless – As the term says, they don’t use a mirror system.
+The camera does not have an optical mirror or viewfinder but an electronic one that displays the camera sensor.
+The lack of a moving mirror reduces vibration, which may result in blurred pictures.

-- In newest models they don’t use a mechanical shutter anymore, they are using an electronic one which is quieter.
+- In the newest models, they don’t use a mechanical shutter anymore.
+They are using an electronic one which is quieter.

 - Lens are usually not compatible between DSLR and MILC, but they have dedicated ones.
-Anyway there are adapters in case you really like some specific lens, so you’ll be still able to use them.
+Anyway, there are adapters if you like some specific lens, so you’ll still be able to use them.

 Mirrorless cameras are my favorite ones.
-They suits my needs being a traveler, with very good picture quality and better maneuverability than DSLR.
-Please do not take it as an advice, this is only a personal opinion and it is only according to my needs.
+They suit my needs being a traveler with outstanding picture quality and better maneuverability than DSLR.
+Please do not take it as advice, this is only a personal opinion, and it is only according to my needs.

-Buying a professional camera will not necessary lead into taking great astonishing shoots.
+Buying a professional camera will not necessarily lead to taking great astonishing shots.
 If you have knowledge about photography and you’re looking to get better results, then that’s fine.
-If you don’t but you are studying photography, again it is fine.
-But if you don’t and you are not involved in any kind with photography, then just buy a camera model thats suits your needs.

-I really hope you found this general presentation being satisfying, that it helps you to make the right choice.
+I hope you found this general presentation satisfying.
+It helps you make the right choice.
 Please comment below if you need further advice or if you want to add or ask something.